divelab/AIRS/README.md

 **[Paper](https://arxiv.org/abs/2307.08423)** | **[Website](https://www.air4.science/)**

-We are going to release our survey paper about artificial intelligence for science in quantum, atomistic, and continuum systems.
-Stay tuned!
+We released our survey paper about artificial intelligence for science in quantum, atomistic, and continuum systems.
+Please check our paper and website for more details!